sivukhin/fp-compression/README.md

-## fp-compression
+## zsc

-Bunch of algorithms for floating point sequence compression
+Bunch of algorithms for number sequence compression